ParagUnhale1998/fyle-internship-challenge-23/README.md

 3. **Skeleton Loader:**
    - A skeleton loader is displayed during API calls to enhance the user experience and provide visual feedback on data loading.
+   -
+## Hosted Version

+Access the hosted version of the application [here](https://github-challenge-parag-unhale.netlify.app/).

+## Technologies Used

+- Angular Framework
+- Server-side Pagination Module
+- Skeleton Loader for Angular

+## How to Run

+1. Clone this repository to your local machine.
+2. Install the required dependencies by running `npm install`.
+3. Run the development server using `ng serve`.
+4. Navigate to http://localhost:4200/ to view the application.

 ## Unit Tests